madhavikollya/terraform/README.md

 -terraform workspace select default terraform workspace delete swiggy
  In this way we have to delete all the workspaces we created.

+# Locals
+we can define locals once and can be changed multiple times.
+differnce between locals and variables.
+Locals-
+Should always be mentioned only in main.tf files
+can"t be changed once defined.
+can be used multiple times.
+values which are static should be kept here.

+variables-
+can be written separately also.
+will change time to time.
+vaues which are dynamis should kept here.